-An LCMS mission team began cultivating relationships with Lutherans in Belarus in 2001.
-Currently, men from the Belarusian church attend leadership training and theological education seminars for lay and pastoral students led by LCMS World Mission theological educators and missionaries.
+A mission team from The Lutheran Church—Missouri Synod began cultivating relationships with Lutherans in Belarus in 2001.
+Currently, men from the Belarusian church attend leadership training and theological education seminars for lay and pastoral students led by LCMS theological educators and missionaries.

-LCMS World Relief and Human Care also began supporting mercy work in Belarus in 2001, awarding four grants to assist infants and children, and distribute food aid.
+The LCMS also began supporting mercy work in Belarus in 2001, awarding four grants to assist infants and children, and distribute food aid.

 Currently, no LCMS missionaries reside in this country.
 To search for missionaries serving in this region in other countries, please visit missionary search database.
 To learn more about the LCMS global mission team, visit www.lcms.org/missionaries.